 Visit Radovljica

-Close to the well-known town of Bled you will find Radovljica.
-A historic town set against a mountainside with stunning views.
+Close to the well-known town of Bled you’ll find Radovljica.
+A historic town set on a hillside with a stunning view.
 What is there to do in Radovljica?
-Why is visiting the historic centre worthwhile?
+Why is a visit to the historic centre worth it?
 Our tips for your visit to Radovljica.

 Historic and idyllic town

-The centre of Radovljica is not big.
-But it is special.
-The street and square that mainly make up the old centre is beautiful.
-The authentic old buildings, a stately building housing several museums and a music organisation, and of course terraces where it is good to relax in summer and even in autumn.
-That is the historic centre.
-No chain shops.
-Purely local shops including designer pottery and delicious chocolate.
+The centre of Radovljica isn’t large.
+But it is something special.
+The street and square that make up most of the old centre are gorgeous.
+The authentic old buildings, a stately building that houses several museums and a music society, and of course pavement cafés where you can enjoy the sunshine in summer and even in autumn.
+That’s the historic centre.
+No chain stores.
+Just local shops with, among other things, designer ceramics and delicious chocolate.
 You’ll find it in the small centre.

 View from Radovljica

-If you walk down a side street from the centre, you suddenly come across an insane view.
-You look out over the valley that includes Bled.
-And you look towards Triglav National Park where the peak of Mount Triglav towers high above.
-No tourist terraces, but from public benches you enjoy this beautiful view.
+If you walk down a side street from the centre you’ll suddenly be greeted by an amazing view.
+You look out across the valley where Bled can be found, among other places.
+And you look towards Triglav National Park, where the peak of Triglav rises high above the rest.
+No touristy cafés here, but from public benches you can enjoy this splendid view.

 Youthful Radovljica

-Radovljica is not a sleepy town.
-Its secondary (tourism) school attracts many young people from the region.
-This is especially noticeable outside school holidays.
-Thus, Radovljica is not a tourist trap.
-You can also find very affordable places for a drink or a burger, such as at Lacni Franz.
+Radovljica isn’t a sleepy place.
+Thanks to the secondary (tourism) school, this town attracts many young people from the region.
+You really notice this, especially outside the school holidays.
+So Radovljica isn’t just for tourists.
+You’ll also find very affordable places for a drink or a burger, such as at Lacni Franz.

-Pronounced “Chocolate”.
-Slovenian for Chocolate.
-Every year in April you will find the Chocolate Festival in Radovljica.
+Pronounced “Choh-koh-lah-dah”.
+The Slovenian word for chocolate.
+Each April, you’ll find the Chocolate Festival in Radovljica.
 A must-taste for chocolate lovers.
-But you can also stimulate your taste buds during the rest of the year.
-The most delicious chocolates are made in the village.
-In the shop with an open ‘chocolate studio’ you will find amazing chocolates.
-They are not cheap, but a real taste sensation.
-As far as we are concerned, worth the ‘investment’.
+But you can also tickle your taste buds at any other time of year.
+The tastiest bonbons are made in the village.
+In the shop with an open ‘chocolate studio’ you’ll discover incredible chocolates.
+They aren’t cheap, but are a true taste sensation.
+In our opinion, well worth the ‘investment’.

 Museums

-Want to see more than just the old buildings and views?
-Then visit a muzej.
-You will find several museums in Radovljica.
-Is there anything among them that interests you?
+Want to see more than just the old buildings and the view?
+Pay a visit to a muzej.
+You’ll find various museums in Radovljica.
+Is there something among them that takes your fancy?

 Museum of Beekeeping

-Delve into the unique universe of the grey bee at the Museum of Beekeeping.
+Dive into the unique universe of the Carniolan honey bee at the Museum of Beekeeping.
 Discover Slovenian beekeeping and honey.

-This new museum shows you the mystical world of pharmacists and alchemists.
+This new museum introduces you to the mystical world of apothecaries and alchemists.

-At the Elan Alpineski Museum you will not only discover the evolution of skiing.
-You also get to interact with it yourself.
+At the Elan Alpine Ski Museum you’ll not only discover the evolution of skiing.
+You’ll also get stuck in with interactive exhibits.

-Step into the vibrant world of iron forging and watch historic models set in motion especially for you.
+Step into the vibrant world of ironworking and see how historical models are brought to life, just for you.

 Lectar Workshop and Museum, Radovljica

-Sweet tooth beware – here you can smell delicious honey cake.
-A local speciality made with passion every day.
+Sweet tooths, take note!
+Here it smells of delicious honey cake.
+A local speciality that’s baked here with passion every day.

 Avsenik Folk Music Museum

-Get lost in the rhythm of Slovenia’s most popular folk music and swing along to the hits of the Avsenik Ensemble.
+Lose yourself in the rhythm of Slovenia’s most popular folk music and move along to the hits of the Avsenik Ensemble.

 Šivec House

 A paradise for art lovers.
-Not only the exhibitions, but also the architecture of Šivec House are the real stars here.
+It’s not just the exhibitions, but also the architecture of Šivec House that are the real stars here.

 Magušar’s House and Manufaktura